storybookjs/test-runner/README.md

 }
 ```

+3. Optionally, follow [the documentation](https://storybook.js.org/docs/react/writing-tests/interaction-testing#set-up-the-interactions-addon) for writing interaction tests and using [addon-interactions](https://storybook.js.org/addons/@storybook/addon-interactions/) to visualize the interactions with an interactive debugger in Storybook.

-3. Run Storybook (the test runner runs against a running Storybook instance):
+4. Run Storybook (the test runner runs against a running Storybook instance):

 ```jsx
 yarn storybook
 ```

-4. Run the test runner:
+5. Run the test runner:

 ```jsx
 yarn test-storybook